 Deconstruction is an excellent way to get rid of gear you don’t need.
 Unlike Destroying it or selling it to an NPC merchant, you’ll actually get back something of value

-You can deconstruct an item at a crafting table.
-When you do this, you’ll receive back some of the materials that make up that item, potentially including the base material (e.g. metal ingots, wood, cloth), trait and enchantment materials, style materials, and most notably improvement materials.
-For instance, a blue quality item has a chance to give you blue improvement materials (e.g. Turpen or Dwarven Oil), and a gold quality item has a chance to give you gold quality materials (e.g. Rosin or Tempering Alloy).
-Since higher quality improvement materials can be worth a good price, it is often especially worth it to deconstruct any gold and purple quality items you loot but have no need for
+Deconstructing an item at a crafting table will give you some of the materials that make up that item, potentially including the base material (e.g. metal ingots, wood, cloth), trait and enchantment materials, style materials, and most notably improvement materials.
+For instance, blue items may give you blue materials (like Turpen or Dwarven Oil), and gold items may give you gold materials (like Rosin or Tempering Alloy).
+Deconstructing spare gear and selling the mats is a good way to make some extra money

-The amount of each material you get from deconstruction is subject to randomness and will always be much less than the materials needed to craft a corresponding item.
-However, you can increase your chances of getting materials using passives in the respective crafting skill lines, and the Meticulous Disassembly champion point passive (in the green/Craft tree).
+You’ll get relatively few materials for deconstructing, but you can increase your chances of getting materials using passives in the respective crafting skill lines, and with the Meticulous Disassembly champion point passive (in the green/Craft tree).
 Make sure to invest in these passives

-Deconstructing a reconstructed item will give you 25 transmute crystals back instead of mats, since those are what you created it with.
-However, you will only get 25 crystals back, even if you had to use more when you made it originally
+Deconstructing a reconstructed item will give you 25 transmute crystals back instead of mats.
+But note that you will only get 25 crystals back, even if you spent more than that to recon the item

 Note that mythic antiquity pieces cannot be deconstructed, whether collected directly from the scrying leads or reconstructed at a transmute station